Edit page

 Application maintenance, including version updates, features, and configuration options, is independent from TrueNAS version release cycles.

-See the TrueNAS Apps documentation and the truenas/apps repository for more information.
+See documentation and resources at the TrueNAS Apps Market and the truenas/apps repository issues tracker for more information.

 TrueNAS Apps Support Timeline for 24.04 and 24.10